Builtin Functions and Constants¶

 a JSON property per backed field.

-IntPoint below encode to JSON like {"x":1,"y":2}
+IntPoint below encode to JSON like {"x":1,"y":2} because its

 x and y properties' values encode to JSON numbers.